Can Bose-Einstein condensates enhance radioactive decay?

-Semiclassically, if the emitters in the sample constructively interfere in one direction, this constructive interference is restricted to a solid angle $\lambda^2/d^2$.
-Alternatively, we can look at the four-dimensional transverse phase space volume $\Delta V$ for photons emitted from a sample of diameter $d$ with momentum $\hbar k$: $\Delta V \sim d^2 \hbar^2 k^2$.
-Semiclassically, the number of quantum states is $\Delta V/h^2 \sim d^2/\lambda^2$, which the photons occupy.
-This is consistent with the uncertainty principle in the transvese photon momentum, which implies photon emitted at angles differing by more than $\lambda/d$ are distinguishable.
+Several proposals argued that the coherence of the BEC implies that the whole emission is single-mode and omitted the $\lambda^2 /d^2$ factor, which overestimates the gain by $10^{12}$~\cite{neutrino_laser_jones_formaggio,MARMUGI2018}.
+Therefore we now derive this multi-mode factor from multiple perspectives.
+Semi-classically, if the emitters in the sample constructively interfere in one direction, this constructive interference is restricted to a solid angle $\lambda^2/d^2$.
+Alternatively, we can look at the transverse phase space volume $V_p$ with two spatial and two momentum dimensions for photons emitted from a sample of diameter $d$ with momentum $\hbar k$: $V_p \sim d^2 \hbar^2 k^2$.
+Semiclassically, the number of quantum states is $V_p/h^2 \sim d^2/\lambda^2$, which the photons occupy.
+This is consistent with the uncertainty principle in the photon’s transverse momentum, as photons emitted within an angle of $\lambda/d $ cannot be distinguished in the far field and should therefore be associated with the same mode.
 We emphasize that the symmetry of a spherical BEC does not restrict radiation into a single spherical mode.
-It emits partial waves up to an angular momentum $l\sim d\times q \sim d/ \lambda$, and with $2l+1$ sub-states for each $l$ the number of partial waves is again $\sim d^2 /\lambda^2$.
+It emits partial waves up to an angular momentum $j\sim d\times q \sim d/ \lambda$ ($q=\hbar k$ is the photon momentum), and with $2j+1$ sub-states for each $j$ the number of partial waves is again $\sim d^2 /\lambda^2$.

-Several colleagues have argued that starting with a BEC, unitary time evolution would keep the system in a single mode.
-However, although the system evolves into a pure state, it is a coherent superposition of pairs of photons and recoiling atoms moving in opposite directions.
+A common belief is that starting with a BEC, unitary time evolution would keep the system in a single mode of photon emission with the atoms in a fully symmetric state.
+However, although the system evolves in a pure state, it is an entangled state which is a coherent superposition of many product states.
+In each component the photon is emitted into a specific direction with an atomic excitation which recoil in the opposite direction.
 If we are interested only in the emitted radiation we trace out the atomic degrees of freedom and obtain an incoherent mixture of photons moving in different directions where each distinguishable direction is a mode.
-More formally, the number of modes is the rank of the Schmidt decomposition of the entangled pure state into the bi-partite system of photons and recoiling atoms~\cite{ekert1995entangled}.
+More formally, the number of modes is the rank of the Schmidt decomposition of the entangled pure state into the bi-partite system of photons and atomic states~\cite{ekert1995entangled}.